Ferris-Labs/site-draft/content/en/docs/User Guide/charts_in_projects.md

 linkTitle: "Charts in Projects"
 weight: -14
 description: >-
-  How to format JSON data to render proper charts.
+  How to format JSON data to render charts.
+---

 There are 3 types of charts:

-    - Pie
+* Pie
-    - Line
+* Line
-    - Table
+* Table

----

 ## Pie Chart